 Electric Bike Price Guide

-EBikes with hub drive motors tend to be cheaper.
-At the time of writing you can get an excellent range of quality e-bikes for under $3,000.
+EBikes with hub drive motors tend to be cheaper however there are now excellent mid-drive options as well.
+See our range of quality ebikes for under $3,500.

-Our European-made ebikes, with high torque mid-drive motors and most of which are made in Germany, start at $3,199.
-We have a hub drive German-made mountain bike starting at $2,799.
+Our European-made ebikes, with high torque mid-drive motors and most of which are made in Germany, start from $3,899 and we have high quality hub drive e-bikes from proven manufacturers starting from as low as $1,999.

 Here are the key things that influence different prices between ebikes.

-- Battery management system – cheaper bikes save money on safety mechanisms.
+- Battery management system – cheaper bikes save money on safety mechanisms (which is what the BMS is).
 The same goes for the battery charger.

 - Battery charger – again, cheaper bikes save money on the safety mechanisms.
-The better brands also often offer different amp chargers – low amp chargers are cheaper eg. 2A vs 4A
+The better brands usually often higher ampage chargers eg. 2A vs 4A which take less time to charge your bike.

 - Electric drive system integration – a more sophisticated system will ensure the electrical wiring is either integrated into the frame and handlebars or designed in such a way that it is safe, clean and easy to service.